Table of Contents

-- Changing the name of your Jupyter notebook
+- How to change the name of your Jupyter notebook

-- Adding, removing and selecting cells in your Jupyter notebook
+- How to add, remove and select cells in your Jupyter notebook

-- Writing and running code in your Jupyter notebook
+- How to write and run code in your Jupyter notebook

 - Gotcha: there are different types of cells in a Jupyter notebook

-- Writing and running multiple lines of code at once
+- How to write and run multiple lines of code at once

 - Getting familiar with the Jupyter notebook menus

 - How to save and close a Jupyter notebook

 Jupyter notebooks are powerful environments for both writing and running code, and which you can also use for other things, such as writing formatted text like you would in a Microsoft Word Document, or inserting pictures or videos alongside Python code.
 Jupyter notebooks are particularly good for beginners because you can both write and run code in the same place.
 Most text editors - even the ones designed for programming - don't typically allow you to do this.
 In this blog series, we will mostly be using Jupyter notebooks.
 And, the best thing about it is that, if you read and followed our previous post about how to set up your Python system, you have installed the Anaconda distribution, so you already have Jupyter notebooks installed too.
 And if you haven't - please go read it now.
 I'll show you how to open a Jupyter notebook in just a moment.